Satoshi-Sh/menu-creator/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000/menu-creator) to view it in your browser.
-The application is under progress.

 ## Development Notes
 https://mastodon.xyz/@sato1108ss/110177725642854961